 When you go home, your nurse will give you the date for an outpatient appointment for a post operative check up.
 Your surgeon will make sure everything is OK after the surgery.
 You can bring up any problems or things that have been troubling you since you went home.
 You might want to make a note of any concerns that you have during these first weeks after your operation.
 Then you can have them to hand at your appointment.

 Before this appointment your surgeon will discuss all the results of your surgery and your tests with a group of doctors and other health professionals.
 The group is called the breast care multidisciplinary team (MDT).
 Together they will decide which further treatment you may need.
 So at the appointment, your surgeon will also discuss further treatment with you.
-They may refer you to a radiotherapy specialist (clinical oncologist) or a medical oncologist (a specialist in chemotherapy).
+They will then refer you to the relevant specialist if necessary, for radiotherapy or chemotherapy treatment.

 When you get home, take things gently.
 You may feel very tired, so have plenty of rest and try to eat a well balanced diet.